naugtur/brikwars-zombie/index.md

 - Alcoholic: you have to collect 4 extra food&drinks items, above the quest requirement; you can mark alcohol as additional resource if you like.
 You have to use the first and the third resource after getting it to the safehouse.
 Your movement is reduced by 2" when driving or riding bikes.
 - Zombary’s baby: your character has a child or a younger sibling.
 You have to explore a particular room on the map to find it and check if it got infected.
 Roll for zombie present in the room - if you roll a zombie, the kid is turned.
 Be sad.
 If no, you have to take the baby to the safe place as if you would take a piece of resources.

 Example advantages:
 - Cop: starts with a ranged weapon. +1 dice increased basic attack
 - Badass: If first attack on a zombie didn't kill it, gets another try

 - Sneaky: twice a game when a zombie is granted an attack against you, you can move your minifig away from it in any direction, up to 2"; the attack doesn’t happen.
 - Mechanic: gets a free repair-only action per turn
 - Firefighter: gets a free "put out fire"-only action per turn
-- Doctor - You start with as many tokens (syringes, pills) as the starting number of characters.
+- Doctor: You start with as many tokens (syringes, pills) as the starting number of characters.
 You can approach a wounded minifig and remove one token to restore that minifigs health.
 Including yourself

----

 Example funny characters:
 - Footballer: You start with a football.
   - Dribble: You don’t carry the ball in your hands if you want but it is still in your possession when you move.
   - Shoot: Once in your turn you can use the football as a ranged weapon to knock down one zombie.
 Place the football symmetrically (at the same angle and distance) from the undead you knocked down this way.
 The zombie can still attack people passing by but cannot move.
 The abilities can be used with any football on the map.

 - Skateboarder: You start with a skateboard.
   - Skating: you use the skateboard as your vehicle, moving 1,5x the normal distance per turn.
 You can do skateboarding tricks on structures that are at the level of minifig’s legs/torso connection or below
     - Ollie: Once per movement, you can jump over things or jump to connect grinds.
     - Grind: When there is a "grindable" surface such as a rail/ledge/low wall etc. you can grind it, adding its whole length to your normal movement as a bonus.
 The surface mustn’t be occupied by minifigs or have other bricks attached on top of it (but can have studs).
-Another obstacle for grinding is a zombie that stands too close to the surface - you might try to knock it down as a melee attack (once per movement) but you fall down and end your movement if you don’t succeed.
+Another obstacle for grinding is a zombie that stands too close to the surface - remember to roll for encounters.

 - Jedi: You start with a lightsaber.
   - Not The Brains You Are Looking For: Once per game you can make one zombie or one horde disinterested; they return to the Standing state (hands down).